-ECE 341: Random Processes Lecture #4
+ECE 341 Random Processes Lecture #6

-note: All lecture notes, homework sets, and solutions are posted on www.BisonAcademy.com
+Please visit Bison Academy for course syllabus, lecture notes, recorded lectures, homework sets, and solutions www.BisonAcademy.com

 Dice Games: Farkle

 - Enumeration and tree analysis also apply to dice games such as Farkle - The rules of Farkle are simple: - Start the game by tossing six dice.
 You can then select any of the dice that score points to keep.
 If you score zero points on a toss, you say "Farkle," your turn is over, and you score zero points for that round.